Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 - Knee-length shorts

-Try to avoid sleeveless shirts.
-Tank tops may feel cool in hot weather, but they are not suitable here.
-Loose and breathable clothes work best because of the warm weather.
+Try to skip sleeveless shirts.
+Tank tops feel cool in the heat, but they don’t fit this spot.
+Loose, light clothes work best in the warm island air.

 Clothing for Women